mduddin112203/CafeColumn/README.md

 - **Cafe Reviews**: Read detailed reviews of cafes based on their ambiance, service, and more.
 - **Image Submissions**: Share your cafe experiences with us by uploading images along with your reviews.
-- **Community Interaction**: Connect with other cafe lovers and share your thoughts in the comments section.

 ## Contact Us